How to Win CCDC: Competition Overview

 Competition Day

 Okay.
 Now that I have lore-dumped a bunch of information for you, what does competition day look like?
 Well first off, you're going to be stressed.
-As awesome as it is, CCDC is a stressful environment.
+As awesome as it is, CCDC deliberately stressful.
 In your rooms you will be high strung, on edge, and worried about a ton of things.
 Take a deep breath and calm yourself down.
-You are your own worst enemy in CCDC, not Red Team.
+You are your own worst enemy in CCDC, not red team.
 We mostly exist as a boogeyman for you to get worked up over.
-Speaking from experience, you get worked up.
-Red Team also has 15-30 minutes in which we are not allowed to touch anything.
-In that time, you need to 2 things*.
+Speaking from experience, you will get worked up.
+At the beginning of the competition, you need to 2 things*.

 First, change your default credentials on everything.
-Start with the credentials shown in the Team Packet, then OS admin creds, all other application admin creds.
-Make sure that you get everything that's exposed, not just the ones given to you in the team packet.
-You will have to hunt down rogue administrative accounts, which you should be doing when you have pre-competition access to the environment.
-There are applications that have APIs that we are able to access in the competition, and Cockpit servers exposed that we get into with default creds.
-Take time before the competition to understand what the application's security footprint is and what normal looks like.
+Start with the credentials shown in the Team Packet, then any additional OS admin creds, next any other application admin creds.
+Make sure that you get everything that's exposed outside your environment, not just the ones given to you in the team packet.
+You will have to hunt down rogue administrative accounts, which you should have enumerated when you had pre-competition access to the environment.
+There are often rogue services exposed outside your environment.
+Take time before the competition to understand what your environment's security footprint is and get a baseline of what what normal looks like.

 Finally, if everything goes smoothly on the first 2 points, then begin patching, if you actually need to.
 If you used your pre-competition environment access well, you should have a good idea as to what vulnerabilities exist on each of your boxes.
 You can take those results and look into the exploitability of those vulnerabilities.
-If you see EternalBlue, ZeroLogon, PwnKit, or other easily exploitable vulnerabilities, then patch those asap.
+If you see ZeroLogon, PwnKit, IIS Raid, or other easily exploitable vulnerabilities, then patch those asap.
 Reboot if you have to as well.
-If you don't see anything that's easy to exploit, then don't bother patching that box.
+If you don't see anything that's easy to exploit, then don't bother patching that box to keep your uptime strong.

-You may also be able to put up mitigations against vulnerabilities without patching them.
+I would also recommend standing up mitigations against vulnerabilities without patching them, if possible.
 For instance, we have had a lot of success with ZeroLogon in recent years.
 If teams were to block ports 135-139 at their firewall, this kills our ability to run the exploit.
 Now, any possibility of mitigation is entirely dependent on the exact vulnerability, but you may want to investigate this if you have time.
-I understand that between Injects, stress, Red Team, and other pop-up issues you may not have time.
+I understand that between Injects, stress, red team, and other pop-up issues you may not have time.

 Injects are given to teams during the competition.
 Injects essentially simulate asks from management for your team to do something and report findings.
-Injects make up 40% of your total points, so it's imperative that these are done reasonably well.
+Injects make up around 40% of your total points, so it's imperative that these are done well.
 You'll typically have ~30 injects in a state competition, with the time to complete being varied between injects.
 Some are as short as 30 minutes, some go as long as multiple hours.
 These are meant to be responded to in a "business memo" format.
 This means email.
 Reply to it like you would reply to an email in a business context.
+However, I also found MWCCDC's guidance for a business memo.
+Use that if you aren't familiar with business-style emails.
 It's also important to understand what exactly the inject is asking for, as sometimes it's looking for a specific implementation, sometimes it's a plan.
 Treat them like open-ended test questions.
 Really read and determine what exactly they are looking for.
 There's much more information on injects here.

 The last major points based point I want to discuss is reverts.
 In the competition, you have the option to revert a system if it's fubar.
 The competition judges like to spook you by saying that it has a point hit, and it does.
 However, the point hit is worth it if not reverting means that your system will be down for more than an hour without a fix.
 It's likely less time, but I cannot remember for the life of me the points ratios, so I will update in the future when I learn it again.
-Anyways, if you accidentally dd your drive, you can request a revert, and Red Team will get informed stay its hand, and leave that machine alone for while before we are authorized to hit it again.
+Anyways, if you accidentally dd your drive, you can request a revert, and in some competitions red team will get informed stay its hand, so we would leave that machine alone for while before we are authorized to hit it again.

 Invitational Competitions

 Phew.
-Now that a "normal" competition is done, I want to highlight some things about Invitational competitions.
+Now that a "normal" competition is done, I want to highlight some changes in Invitational competitions.
 Invitational competitions are optional competitions which allow teams a "dry run" before the State Qualifier.
-The rules on them are a little more loose, but should allow teams to get a better understanding of strengths and weaknesses.
+The rules of engagement are a little more loose, but should allow teams to get a better understanding of their strengths and weaknesses.
 During invitationals, you may be allowed to have outside help in the form of advisors, alumni, or others.
-The goal here isn't to have those folks be hands-on-keyboard, but instead help the Captain direct the team effectively.
+The goal here isn't to have those folks be hands-on-keyboard, but instead help the Captain direct the team effectively, and provide advice to technical members of the team.
+Additionally, if you can find an English student or a Communications student to have them join, take advantage of their skills!
+Your Writer will thank you.

-In the Midwest region, the Invitational competition is a half-day event, but they run 2 of them.
-Other regions may also allow outside teams to participate.
-For instance, the Western region holds 2-3 invitationals where they allow schools from any region to participate.
+In the Midwest region, the Invitational competition is a half-day event, but they run a few of them.
+Other regions like Western may also allow teams from outside their region to participate.
 If you think your team is performing well, I would highly recommend attempting a Western invitational.
-They are significantly more mean than other regions, and can really help stress-test your teams.
+They are significantly more challenging than other regions, and can really help stress-test your team.

 Topology

-Sorry folks this is Midwest specific, since I have never participated outside it.
-However there may be some good nuggets of information in here for you.
-The Midwest regional competition is a significant step up from the state environments.
-They often entirely change the regional environment, and add a few new elements.
-The Regional competition is also a 2-day competition, which is exciting.
-I participated in 2019 and 2020 Midwest Regional competitions, with the environments changing substantially between them.
+The regional competition is a significant step up from the state environments.
+They often entirely change the regional environment, and/or add a few new elements.
+The Regional competition is also typically a 2-day competition.
+I participated in 2019 and 2020 Midwest Regional competitions, with the environments changing substantially between years.
 The 2019 environment was essentially a slightly modified state environment, with a few IoT devices in the form of Raspberry Pis.

 The 2020 environment was significantly larger, and included the state environment as a sub-component of the larger regional competition.
 My apologies on the poor resolution of this stitched image, it's just the best one I have.
 It's essentially 2.5 state competitions, with the addition of physical networking devices like routers and switches, as well as a physical ESXi server.